 By Anthony Caruso III | Publisher

 The show on Sunday night began with talk about boats sinking in the water.
-From the shipwrecks, it then led into why the fishermen risk everything for a payday.
+From the shipwrecks, it then led to why the fishermen risk everything for a payday.

 Gowitzka was the first with a bite of a tuna, then the Fishin’ Frenzy had the second bite.
 The Fishin’ Frenzy; however, lost the tuna as he pulled the hook.

 Gowitzka’s team also lost the bite a short-time later, because his crew member could not see where to snag the tuna.

 McLaughlin and Duffy, his first mate, were the next to get a hook up on a tuna.
-The Fishin’ Frenzy also had a bite, their second, before the Pinwheel realized their tuna line was tangled with another line.
+The Fishin’ Frenzy also had a bite, their second potential tuna, before the Pinwheel realized their tuna line was tangled with another line.